DomiKamu/OhmerPrems/README.md

 - TRACK/EUCLID. menu: euclidean rhythm feature erases the current track as soon as you change any euclidean parameter via continuous encoder (STEPS, PULSES or OFFSET), so proceed with caution (if necessary, save the pattern first, from module context menu, or make a backup of it by using PATTERN/COPY from expander to any empty pattern).
 - TRACK/EUCLID. menu: sets regular notes only (no AC'd or ratchets).
 However, it sets ACcent events on AC track.
 - TRACK/COMPLT. menu (track auto-completion feature): this feature also may "cover" existing track events, so proceed with caution (save the pattern first, from module context menu, or make a backup of pattern by using PATTERN/COPY from expander to an empty pattern).
-- RATCHET. menu permits to save, open, and "reset to factory" the eight ratchet slots/presets (for current pattern only).
+- RATCHET. menu permits to save, open, edit and "reset to factory" the 8  ratchet slots (presets) for current pattern.

 More infos "on-the-fly" in [FroeZe/FroeZe-X/FroeZe-SX **Specifications & Quick Guide**](doc/FroeZe-Specs.md) document.